kriegerm/kriegerm/README.md

 I'm a computational biologist studying host-microbe interactions.
 I utilize my deep understanding of the human microbiome to help design and validate smarter products to support human health.
 I also love applying knowledge I've gained through a background in experimental molecular biology to analze omics datasets and uncover new mechanisms that drive disease progression.
 <br>

 I hold a Ph.D. in molecular microbiology, where I studied RNA regulation in prokaryotic pathogens.
-I completed my first postdoc in 2021 in the Merritt lab at the OHSU School of Dentistry, where I studied polymicrobial interactions in oral disease.
+I completed my first postdoc in 2021 in the Merritt lab at the OHSU School of Dentistry studying polymicrobial interactions in oral disease.
 I then finished a second postdoc at the Knight Cancer Institute within OHSU, where I worked as a Computational Biologist to integrate multi-omic datasets to better understand early drivers of cancer intituation and progression.

 - 🔬 Scientist and Program Manager at the early-stage startup Kapha Bio
-- 🌱 Bioinformatics Consultant at Seed
+- 🌱 Bioinformatics Consultant at Seed & OHSU
 - 🥼 Experienced with all things NGS data analysis
 - 🧬 Interested in microbiome analysis, transcriptomics, single-cell data, multi-omics, and data integration
 - 💻 R, Python, Linux